amengel/amengel.github.io/research.md

 title: Research
 pubs:

+    - title:   "From Protest to Child-Rearing: How Movement Politics Shape Socialization Priorities"
+      author:  ""
+      journal: "American Political Science Review"
+      note:    "with Allison P. Anoll and Mackenzie Israel-Trummel"
+      year:    "Conditionally Accepted"
+      url:     ""
+      doi:     ""
+      abstract: "Classic political behavior studies assert that childhood socialization can contribute to later political orientations.
+But, as adults consider how to introduce children to politics, what shapes their decisions?
+We argue socialization is itself political with adults changing their socialization priorities in response to salient political events including social movements.
+Using Black Lives Matter protests and race socialization as a case, we show the summer 2020 information environment coupled movement-consistent concepts of race with child-rearing guidance.
+A survey of White parents after the summer activism suggests that many---but especially Democrats and those near peaceful protest epicenters---prioritized new forms of race socialization.
+Further, nearly two years after the protests' height, priming Black Lives Matter changes support for race-related curricular materials among White Americans.
+Our work casts political socialization in a new light, reviving an old literature, and has implications for when today's children become tomorrow's voters."

     - title:   "A Drop in the Ocean: How Priors Anchor Attitudes Toward the American Carceral State"
       author:  ""
       journal: "British Journal of Political Science 53(4):1150--1169"